 This program is geared to all interventionalists, cath lab nurses and cath lab technologists, seeking to improve their ability to manage complications resulting from cath lab procedures.
 Participants will learn algorithms and management strategies to manage a range of complications, including: acute closure, coronary perforation, hemodynamic collapse, atherectomy complications, coronary device entrapment and issues arising from common structureal heart procedures.
 Participants will also gain insights through demonstration and discussion of vascular access issues across a range of access sites (e.g. radial, femoral, transcaval, axillary).

-Expert faculty will leverage their combined experiences to outline options for managing complications and building systems that ease concern about unintended challenges to the work of operators.
-Participants will engage with simulations of CTO, atherectomy, snaring, coronary and peripheral covered stent deployment, coil embolization, and ancillary imaging.
-Through discussions of complications, attendees will feel more comfortable managing the challenges encountered when treating high-risk patients with more complex coronary or structural anatomies.
+Expert faculty will use their combined experience to describe options to manage the most challenging complications and build systems that allow operators to proceed with less fear over unintended, challenging events.
+Participants will move through simulations of CTO, atherectomy, snaring, deployment of coronary and peripheral covered stents, use of coils, and ancillary imaging.
+Through discussion of complications attendees will feel more comfortable managing the complications encountered when treating higher-risk patients with more complex coronary or structural anatomy.

 By the end of this program, participants will be able to: